medialab/xan/README.md

 └────────────┴──────────┘
 ```

+To access the expression language's [cheatsheet](#syntax), run `xan groupby --cheatsheet`.
+To display the full list of available [functions](#functions--operators), run `xan groupby --functions`.
+Finally, to display the list of available [aggregation functions](#aggregation-functions), run `xan groupby --aggs`.

 ## Available commands

+*All commands are not fully documented on this README yet, but all the necessary information can be found directly from the command line.
+Just run `xan command -h` for help*

 - **agg** - Aggregate data from CSV file
 - [**behead**](./docs/cmd/behead.md) - Drop header from CSV file